Messi can only leave Barca if his €700m release clause is met, La Liga confirm | Goal.com

 Nota informativa.— LaLiga (@LaLiga) August 30, 2020

-An official statement on La Liga's website reads: "In relation to the different interpretations (some of them contradictory to each other) published in recent days in different media, related to the contractual situation of the player Lionel Andres Messi with FC Barcelona, La Liga considers it convenient to clarify that, once the player's contract with his club:
+An official statement on La Liga's website reads: "In relation to the different interpretations (some of them contradictory to each other) published in recent days in different media, related to the contractual situation of the player Lionel Messi with Barcelona, La Liga considers it convenient to clarify [matters].

-"The contract is currently in force and has a 'termination clause' applicable to the event that Lionel Andres Messi decides to urge the early unilateral termination of the contract of June 26, by which regulates the special employment relationship of professional athletes.
+"The contract is currently in force and has a 'termination clause' applicable to the event that Lionel Messi decides to force the early unilateral termination of the contract.

 Messi's battle to secure a move away from Barca is now threatening to become a drawn-out saga, despite the fact that he has already decided that he no longer wishes to play for the club.